REAL ESTATE AGENT

 A specialist who undertakes responsibility for one phase or trade within the project and reports to the general contractor.
 In a typical home building project, subcontractors generally include: an excavation contractor who digs foundations and grades the site; a masonry contractor who handles all concrete, block, brickwork and paving; a framing contractor who constructs the shell and interior partitions; a roofing contractor; a heating, ventilation and air-conditioning (HVAC) contractor; a plumbing contractor; an electrical contractor; drywall installers; insulation contractors; finish carpenters who generally handle wood flooring, trim work, and cabinet installation; and a painting contractor.

-The financial institution that provides permanent financing for the home buyer after the home is built and there is a property settlement, referred to in our area as closing.
+The financial institution that provides construction loan financing during construction and permanent financing for the home buyer after the home is built and there is a property settlement, referred to in our area as closing.
 Most lenders make what is referred to as “end loans” which is the loan made to the buyer of a new home, and others make both the “end loan” and “construction loan financing” which provides funds to pay for costs incurred during construction.
-Buyers generally do not need to obtain a construction loan if building in one of the builders' area developments.

 TITLE INSURANCE COMPANY